Tanvi Shah

+Tanvi Shah, (born 1 December 1985) is an Indian singer and songwriter from Tamil Nadu, India.
+She sings in Tamil, Hindi and Telugu.
+In addition, she sings in Spanish, Portuguese and other romance languages, as well as Arabic.
 Tanvi Shah is the first Indian woman to win a Grammy.
-Tanvi was born on 1 December 1985 in Tamil Nadu, India.
-She has sung in Tamil, Hindi and Telugu.
-In addition, she sings in Spanish, Portuguese and other romance languages, as well as Arabic.
-Her first song was "Fanaa" for the movie Yuva.
+Her first song was "Yakkai Thiri" for the movie Aayutha Ezhuthu.